![]() |

 woman or

 A terrible blood bath crowned the victory of the crusaders.
-When This,
+When Jerusalem

 of course, is the Dome of the Rock,